 (D) Limited English proficiency.

-(4) For a child to be eligible for special education services as a child with a specific learning disability, the eligibility team must also determine that:
+(5) For a child to be eligible for special education services as a child with a specific learning disability, the eligibility team must determine that:

-(a) The child's disability has an adverse impact on the child's educational performance; and
+(a) The child has a specific learning disability as defined in this rule; and

-(b) The child needs special education services as a result of the disability.
+(b) The child is eligible for special education services in accordance with OAR 581-015-2795 and/or OAR 581-015-2120.

-(5) The eligibility team must prepare an evaluation report and written statement of eligibility documenting its findings, including:
+(6) The eligibility team must prepare an evaluation report and written statement of eligibility documenting its findings, including:

 (a) The evaluation data considered in determining the child's eligibility;